Get a Quote

 While vacation homes have the luxury of winter fortification, your primary residence needs to provide you with warmth, electricity, shelter, and running water throughout the season.
 New England winters don’t make it easy.

 Winter is the season where we get the most questions about insurance policies.
 If overhanging ice falls and damages your car, are you covered?
 If your relatives slip and fall on your icy steps, are you covered?
-If an ice MORE
+If an ice storm MORE

 While some are hanging onto the last warm days of fall, and others are out stocking their cabinets with apples, we’re looking all the way ahead to prepare for some winter fun.
 With the wealth of activities to take advantage of in Maine, there’s always a bit of forethought and planning involved to make sure you don’t miss a minute.

-Keeping your insurance current for vehicles like snowmobiles is essential in keeping you and your family MORE
+Keeping your insurance current for vehicles like snowmobiles is essential in keeping you and your family protected MORE

 As winter approaches, certain types of coverage become more relevant, and knowing where you stand with your coverage is the best way to mitigate loss in the event of a disaster.

-Burst pipes, snapped tree limbs, roof damage, storm damage, and more are all common issues that Mainers deal with throughout the winter, and reviewing your coverage in advance of the season can help put your mind at ease when away during a storm—especially in the MORE
+Burst pipes, snapped tree limbs, roof damage, storm damage, and more are all common issues that Mainers deal with throughout the winter, and reviewing your coverage in advance of the season can help put your mind at ease when away during a storm—especially in the case MORE

 Both large and small businesses experience changes over the course of year, but sometimes the degree of these changes can be difficult to gauge.
 Changes to business operations can occur sporadically or gradually, whether you’re hiring new employees, purchasing additional equipment, or increasing your product offerings to meet your customers’ needs.

-Major developments such as a building expansion or a move to a new location are easy to track, MORE
+Major developments such as a building expansion or a move to a new location are easy to track, but MORE

 Winter and spring can be tricky seasons when it comes to protecting your home from flood damage.
 With this year’s heavy snowfall and cold temps, melting will likely cause problems for many Mainers.
 Plus, this spring and summer, we're more than likely to see thunderstorms and downpours, which can lead to roof damage and flash flooding.